folkzb/magalu/mgc/terraform-provider-mgc/docs/resources/kubernetes_nodepool.md

 page_title: "mgc_kubernetes_nodepool Resource - terraform-provider-mgc"
 subcategory: ""
 description: |-
-  Endpoints related to the Nodepool API within the Cluster API.
+  Endpoints related to the creation, listing of nodepools and nodes, updating, and deletion of nodepools for a Kubernetes cluster.
 ---

 # mgc_kubernetes_nodepool (Resource)

-Endpoints related to the Nodepool API within the Cluster API.
+Endpoints related to the creation, listing of nodepools and nodes, updating, and deletion of nodepools for a Kubernetes cluster.